 What do the SNP’s reforms to Council Tax mean?

 The SNP are committed to a tax system that is proportionate to people’s ability to pay.
-That’s why our plans will ensure those living in lower-band properties A to D – at least 75 per cent of all households in Scotland – will pay the same, or even less, than they do today in Council Tax.
+That’s why our plans ensure those living in lower-band properties A to D – at least 75 per cent of all households in Scotland – will pay the same, or even less, in Council Tax.